-(10) LONG-TERM DEBT
+(11) LONG-TERM DEBT

 Senior Secured Credit Facility.
 On December 22, 2006, we entered into a \$225 million amended and restated senior secured credit facility ("senior secured credit facility") with a consortium of lending institutions.
 Initially, the senior secured credit facility was composed of a \$75 million term loan facility and a \$150 million revolving credit facility.
-During the year ended December 31, 2007, we repaid the \$75 million term loan outstanding under the senior secured credit facility with a portion of the proceeds from our May 2007 secondary offering of common units (see Note 11 of Notes to consolidated financial statements).
+During the year ended December 31, 2007, we repaid the \$75 million term loan outstanding under the senior secured credit facility with a portion of the proceeds from our May 2007 secondary offering of common units (see Note 12 of Notes to consolidated financial statements).
 On July 12, 2007, we amended the senior secured credit facility to increase the maximum amount of the revolving credit line from \$150 million to \$200 million.

-(10) LONG-TERM DEBT (Continued)
+(11) LONG-TERM DEBT (Continued)

-At December 31, 2008 and 2007, our outstanding borrowings under the senior secured credit facility were approximately \$165.5 million and \$132.0 million, respectively.
-At December 31, 2008 and 2007, our outstanding letters of credit were approximately \$42,000 and \$130,000, respectively.
-At December 31, 2008, the senior secured credit facility provides for a maximum borrowing line of credit equal to the lesser of (i) \$200 million and (ii) four times Consolidated EBITDA (as defined: \$230.8 million at December 31, 2008).
+At December 31, 2009 and 2008, our outstanding borrowings under the senior secured credit facility were approximately \$165.0 million and \$165.5 million, respectively.
+At December 31, 2009 and 2008, our outstanding letters of credit were approximately \$nil and \$42,000, respectively.
+At December 31, 2009, the senior secured credit facility provides for a maximum borrowing line of credit equal to the lesser of (i) \$200 million and (ii) four times Consolidated EBITDA (as defined: \$241.6 million at December 31, 2009).
 In addition, at our request, the revolving loan commitment can be increased up to an additional \$100 million, in the aggregate, without the approval of the lenders, but subject to the approval of the administrative agent and the receipt of additional commitments from one or more lenders.
 We may elect to have loans under the senior secured credit facility bear interest either (i) at a rate of LIBOR plus a margin ranging from 1.5% to 2.5% depending on the total leverage ratio then in effect, or (ii) at a base rate (the greater of (a) the federal funds rate plus 0.5% or (b) the prime rate) plus a margin ranging from 0.5% to 1.5% depending on the total leverage ratio then in effect.
 We also pay a commitment fee ranging from 0.3% to 0.5% per annum, depending on the total leverage ratio then in effect, on the total amount of unused commitments.
-For the years ended December 31, 2008 and 2007, the weighted average interest rate on borrowings under our senior secured credit facility was approximately 4.6% and 7.3%, respectively.
+For the years ended December 31, 2009, 2008 and 2007, the weighted average interest rate on borrowings under our senior secured credit facility was approximately 3.6%, 4.6% and 7.3%, respectively.
 Our obligations under the senior secured credit facility are secured by a first priority security interest in favor of the lenders in our assets, including cash, accounts receivable, inventory, general intangibles, investment property, contract rights and real property.
 The terms of the senior secured credit facility include covenants that restrict our ability to make cash distributions and acquisitions.
-The principal balance of loans and any accrued and unpaid interest will be due
+The principal balance of loans and any accrued and unpaid interest will

-The credit facility also contains customary representations and warranties (including those relating to organization and authorization, compliance with laws, absence of defaults, material agreements and litigation) and customary events of default (including those relating to monetary defaults, covenant defaults, cross defaults and bankruptcy events).
-The primary financial covenants contained in the credit facility are (i) a total leverage ratio test (not to exceed 4.5 times), (ii) a senior secured leverage ratio test (not to exceed 4.0 times), and (iii) a minimum interest coverage ratio test (not less than 2.75 times).
+The senior secured credit facility also contains customary representations and warranties (including those relating to organization and authorization, compliance with laws, absence of defaults, material agreements and litigation) and customary events of default (including those relating to monetary defaults, covenant defaults, cross defaults and bankruptcy events).
+The primary financial covenants contained in the senior secured credit facility are (i) a total leverage ratio test (not to exceed 4.5 times), (ii) a senior secured leverage ratio test (not to exceed 4.0 times), and (iii) a minimum interest coverage ratio test (not less than 2.75 times).
+We were in compliance with all of the covenants under our senior secured credit facility as of December 31, 2009.

-(11) PARTNERS' EQUITY
+(12) PARTNERS' EQUITY